dotnet/csharpstandard/standard/classes.md

 The optional *constructor_initializer* specifies another instance constructor to invoke before executing the statements given in the *constructor_body* of this instance constructor.
 This is described further in [§15.11.2](classes.md#15112-constructor-initializers).

 When a constructor declaration includes an `extern` modifier, the constructor is said to be an ***external constructor***.
-Because an external constructor declaration provides no actual implementation, its *constructor-body* consists of a semicolon.
+Because an external constructor declaration provides no actual implementation, its *constructor_body* consists of a semicolon.
 For all other constructors, the *constructor_body* consists of a *block*, which specifies the statements to initialize a new instance of the class.
 This corresponds exactly to the *block* of an instance method with a `void` return type ([§15.6.11](classes.md#15611-method-body)).

 Instance constructors are not inherited.
 Thus, a class has no instance constructors other than those actually declared in the class, with the exception that if a class contains no instance constructor declarations, a default instance constructor is automatically provided ([§15.11.5](classes.md#15115-default-constructors)).